newnetdev/NetworkToCode-Class/slides/M05_Ansible.md

 4. Use a vendor command apply configuration changes
 5. Optionally, rollback to a config that exists in the file system.

-Note: you dictate if the supplised configuration is a full config file or partial configuration
+Note: you dictate if the supplied configuration is a full config file or partial configuration

 ---